andreysaf/JS-Budgetify/README.md

 # JS-Budgetify
 Responsive budget app to help you with finances.
+You can add your income, expenses to receive budget and percentage of income made vs. spent.

 Written with HTML, CSS, JS.